Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO: Approximate Optimization: Performance Gap Induced by Statistical Efficiency Differences in Reward Learning

 where $C$ is a constant offset, and recall \Cref{eq:optimal_tokenwise_policy}, the optimal solution for the policy model is:

 and thus { where $v^\star$ is the soft value function (see detailed derivation in Appendix~\ref{sec:token_level_solution_proof}), and $C',C''$ are constant offsets.

 \textbf{Curse of value function.} Comparing \Cref{eq:optimal_reward} and \Cref{eq:optimal_policy}, we can see that the main distinction lies in whether to learn the value function.
-While it is widely recognized that learning $q^\star$/$v^\star$ function can provide fine-grained process information~\citep{Yuan2024FreePR,Cui2025ProcessRT,Shi2024DecodingTimeLM,xu2025genarm}, this benefit comes with a significant statistical cost: estimating $q^\star/v^\star$ generally incurs a higher sample complexity because the induced structure is considerably richer.
-Notably, even under a linear assumption for $q^\star/v^\star$, the value function couples the reward with the base model, so some good properties of the underlying reward (e.g., sparsity) are not preserved.
+While it is widely recognized that learning $q^\star$ or $v^\star$ function can provide fine-grained process information~\citep{Yuan2024FreePR,Cui2025ProcessRT,Shi2024DecodingTimeLM,xu2025genarm}, this benefit comes with a significant statistical cost: estimating $q^\star$ or $v^\star$ generally incurs a higher sample complexity because the induced structure is considerably richer.
+Notably, even under a linear assumption for $q^\star$ or $v^\star$, the value function couples the reward with the base model, so some good properties of the underlying reward (e.g., sparsity) are not preserved.
+Our main theorems presented later do not directly extend to the cases of three or more tokens, for mathematical simplicity.
+But our intuition in this paragraph holds for all parameterizations and multi-token cases.

 Next, we will present a minimalist example to rigorously illustrate the statistical gap between RLHF and DPO.
 We adopt an empirical proxy, data-induced semi-norm (details in \Cref{def:data-induced_norm} in Appendix~\ref{sec:proof_sparsity}, see also \citet{Zhu2023PrincipledRL}): $\frac{1}{n}\sum_{i=1}^n\Delta^2_{y_w^{(i)},y_l^{(i)}}(r^\star-r_\phi)$, where $\mathcal D=\{(y_w^{(i)},y_l^{(i)})\}_{i=1}^n$ is an empirical preference dataset.